Kalmar99/PG6301-webdev-exam/readme.md

 The front-end is a single page application made with react.
 The game is simple. you get 3 lootboxes (pokeballs) when you create an account, aswell as 5000 coins.
 You can then buy lootboxes and get different kinds of pokemon based of what lootbox you open.
 You can also mill (sell) the pokemons you have aquired and earn more money to buy more lootboxes.
 There is 3 different lootboxes (pokeballs) to choose from and 9 different pokemons you can collect.

+### technologies used
+- React for the front end
+- Bootstrap for positioning (with react-bootstrap)
+- Express for the web server
+- Babel with webpack to compile the frontend
+- Jest with Jsdom, Enzyme and Supertest to test both front-end and backend
+- Passport for authentication

+### Structure
+ src
+  - public
+      - static files like index.html etc
+  - Client
+      - Source code for front-end
+  - Server
+      - db
+         - 'Fake' database code.
+Stores data in memory and retrieves data.
+      - routes
+         - All the api endpoints
+      - app.js and server.js
+  - tests
+     - client
+         - tests for the front-end
+     - server
+         - tests for the backend
+     - jest-setup.js and my-test-utils.js

 #### Usage
 `yarn install` - Install dependencies\